 Mental health has become as much of a concern as physical health in recent years.
 With the conversation around depression, anxiety and other so-called ‘invisible’ illnesses, we are seeing more due care and attention than ever.
 Not only has this helped broaden our understanding of these very real issues, but has also enabled people to feel more comfortable in being open about their own struggles.

-This became even more evident this week when international singing superstar Mariah Carey revealed that she’d be struggling with bipolar disorder over the last two decades, having been first diagnosed in 2001.
+This became even more evident this recently when international singing superstar Mariah Carey revealed that she’d be struggling with bipolar disorder over the last two decades, having been first diagnosed in 2001.
 In an exclusive interview with PEOPLE magazine, Mariah revealed she’d recently sought treatment for “the hardest couple of years I’ve been through”.
 She added that “until recently I lived in denial and isolation and in constant fear someone would expose me”.

 Thankfully, she’s now receiving the right treatment and is feeling better than ever.
 But her own rejection of the diagnosis caused her to suffer in silence for many years.

 In the UK, around five per cent of people sit on the bipolar spectrum according to BipolarUK.
 But this takes an average of 10.5 years to correctly diagnose.
 Plus, if you have the mental illness, the risk of suicide increases by 20 percent, being one of the top causes of lost years of life in 15 to 44 year olds.

 However, if you think you may be suffering from bipolar disorder or any other mental health issue, there is help available.
 We spoke to Dr Natasha Bijlani, a consultant psychiatrist at Priory Hospital Roehampton, to better understand the illness and what to do if you think you could be affected.

 Hi, Dr Bijlani!
 First of all, what actually is bipolar disorder?